mschlafly/baxterplaysyahtzee/README.md

 To run this package, first calibrate the camera using rosrun baxterplaysyahtzee nodeCV.py.
 Then launch the package using roslaunch baxterplaysyahtzee yahtzee_baxter.launch

-The launch file launched 4 nodes: headdisplay.py
+The launch file launches 4 nodes: headdisplay.py gripper_control.py
+iktest.py
-The primary node is sequence.py
+sequence.py

 ## Plan